 - Chinese Traditional Architecture Glossary 中国传统建筑生词. http://en.bjchp.org/?page_id=4957

-- Spirit Screens 影壁, and Mendun 门墩 (gate piers), in the Baidu Encyclopedia 百度百科.
+- Spirit Screens 影壁, “Ear Rooms” and Mendun 门墩 (gate piers), in the Baidu Encyclopedia 百度百科.

-- Beijing Courtyard Houses – in the Shadow of the Imperial City 北京四合院: 皇城影子下的民居,, an online PDF from the China Academic Journal Electronic Publishing House, 1994.
+- [Dead link] Beijing Courtyard Houses – in the Shadow of the Imperial City 北京四合院: 皇城影子下的民居,, an online PDF from the China Academic Journal Electronic Publishing House, 1994.
 It includes a selection of celebrity courtyard houses in a section called 探访京城名人故居 Visiting Old Beijing Homes of Famous Folks.
+The following URL is the only link still to be found.

 - Chinese guardian lions – Wikipedia, the free encyclopedia.